YvesNoeli/sfdc-extension/README.md

-# vCard - sfdc extension
+# SFDC - sfdc extension

 sfdc extension is a salesforec extension .